danielbeardsley/status-site/README.md

 ## status-site
-A minimal but good looking status site for a collection of services.
+A minimal but good looking status site for an arbitrary collection of services.
 Designed to be easy to update and simple to deploy.

+Example site using Github Pages: [http://danielbeardsley.github.io/status-site/](http://danielbeardsley.github.io/status-site/)

-Can be hosted be any file-serving http server: Apache, nginx, even S3 / Cloudfront
+Can be hosted by any file-serving http server: Apache, nginx, even S3 / Cloudfront

-Allows easy posting of notices and availability information for a collection of services (just edit a json file).
+Provides a tool that allows easy posting of notices and availability information for a collection of services (or just edit a json file).

 ### Get Started